kelo221/IoT_Door_Controller_Project/README.md

 By changing the mode, an animation will be displayed to show the selected mode.

 #### 4. Users’ setting
-There are three differnt lock modes available.
+There are three different lock modes available.
 Each mode has an info icon attached, which explains the behaviour of the mode.

 #### 5. Apply setting
 Saves the changes.